Donate

 Will I have free time to see friends and family?

 CLP is an intensive seminar.
-We want to make sure that you are able to take advantage of every moment of Hartman learning and interaction with Hartman scholars and seminar participants.
-While we make every attempt to give participants several hours of free time each day, we strongly recommend that you make arrangements for extended visits with family and friends before or after the full week seminar.
+We want to ensure you can take advantage of every moment of Hartman learning and interaction with Hartman scholars and seminar participants.
+While we make every attempt to give participants several hours of free time each day, we strongly recommend that you make arrangements for extended visits with family and friends before or after the full week’s seminar.

 Other than a few hours of free time in the afternoon, Shabbat is also fully programmed with lectures and activities, culminating in a special Saturday evening cultural event.
 If you would like to invite family members or friends to join you at Shabbat meals during the seminar, the Hartman Institute is happy to welcome them for an additional fee per meal.